Table of Contents

 Set up a treasure hunt for them, or sit and do a puzzle together.

-Craft activities, painting, chalks, whatever the kids love, join them and watch their loveliness.
+Craft activities, painting, chalk, whatever the kids love, join them and watch their loveliness.
 Their smiles as they spend precious time with you are a gift to them.

 They will not be this small for long, so enjoy them while you can.

 - Stay active.
-Go out and meet others and socialise with your kids.
+Go out and meet others and socialize with your kids.